-Numerous concert tours have taken cathedral organist Andreas Sieling to almost all European countries, Russia, the USA and Canada.
+Numerous concert tours take him to almost all European countries, Russia, the USA and Canada.
 He is also regularly involved in CD, radio and film recordings.
-The publication of scholarly works and the publication of unknown romantic music of the 19th century round out his activities.
+The publication of scientific works and the editing of unknown romantic music of the 19th century complete his activity.

-Since 1999, Sieling has taught artistic organ playing as well as additional performance practice, organ literature and organ studies at the Berlin University of the Arts, which appointed him professor.
+Since 1999 Sieling has taught artistic organ playing as well as additional performance practice, organ literature studies and organ methodology at the Berlin University of Arts (Universität der Künste, UdK), which appointed him as professor.
 In addition, he gives master classes in Germany and abroad, works as an organ expert, and is in demand as a juror at competitions.
 In 2020 he was awarded with the title church music director.

 Since 2015, Andreas Sieling has been performing together with actor Ben Becker.
 He conceived the music for his play „I, Judas“ and performs it regularly.
 He also collaborates with Martina Gedeck and Matthias Brandt.
 In the project „organ and dance “, a collaboration with choreographer Sasha Waltz and her dancers took place in May 2021.
 In March 2017, he began „The Bach Project“in the Berlin Cathedral.
 For the first time, he will perform the organ works of Johann Sebastian Bach on the Great Sauer Organ.
 The series comprises 15 concerts in five years (2017 - 2021) and deliberately began on Bach’s birthday in the Reformation anniversary year and ends for the „Year of the Organ “ in December 2021.
 Most recently, his CD „Berlin“ (on the Dabringhaus & Grimm label), which brings together compositions by Berlin composers of the 19th and early 20th centuries - including several premiere recordings - was released in 2020.
 For this CD he was nominated as „Instrumentalist of the Year“ for the Opus-Klassik.